What are Memorial Websites?

 The best online memorial websites that are also free are typically the ones that don’t run ads.
 Ads are invasive and can make people uncomfortable when they’re trying to read about the life of someone who has passed away.
 The best online memorial website will also be the one you find fits your needs most.
 Do you need to communicate with folks attending the funeral?
 Are you interested in collecting RSVPs?
 Do you just want a place where the obituary is shared?
 Do you have privacy concerns?
 These are some of the questions you’ll want to consider when comparing different memorial website platforms.
 If you answered yes to any of those questions, you should get started with a memorial website on Ever Loved.
 Ever Loved memorial websites are ad-free and come with tons of features that will help you connect with your community after losing a loved one.

 Ever Loved is a free memorial website that doesn’t have ads on the memorial website itself.
 Ever Loved relies on tips from generous donors and other sources of revenue to provide free websites to those looking to start their own memorial website.
+This means your friends, family, and community can browse your loved one's memorial website without being distracted by annoying ads that may clutter up the space or take away from the importance of the memorial website itself.

 Can I just set up my own memorial website?